Cindy Adams

 Cynthia Heller Adams (born Cynthia I. First; April 24, 1930), commonly known as Cindy Adams, is an American gossip columnist and writer.
 Adams is most notable for her decades of first-hand reporting on personalities from the worlds of entertainment and politics, especially for the New York Post newspaper.
 She is a lifelong resident of New York City, and is the widow of comedian/humorist Joey Adams.

 Early life and education

 Cindy Heller Adams was born in Manhattan as Cynthia I. First on April 24, 1930.
 Her parents Jessica and Jerome First divorced in 1932, and Jessica married Harry Heller when Cindy was 3.
 Cindy attended Andrew Jackson High School in Queens, New York, but did not graduate as planned in 1946, citing an incomplete sewing assignment in home economics.
 She received an honorary diploma in 2024.

 Career

+Film

+Cindy Adams, as Cindy Heller, played Biff's Mistress in Singing in the Dark (1956) with Joey Adams, who played Joey Napoleon.

 Writing

 Since 1979, Adams has written a prominent gossip column for the New York Post, a New York City newspaper that has featured approximately 500 of her stories on its front page.
 She became a syndicated columnist in 1981.
 A lifelong New Yorker, she is known for "her vast circle of acquaintances" among celebrities, and for ending her "wise-cracking, pithy, opinionated" columns with the catch phrase: "Only in New York, kids, only in New York."

 Adams wrote for local newspapers at the same time as her husband Joey, who wrote a humor column for the Long Island Press and then the New York Post.
 They met numerous national leaders on a 1961 tour of Asia, representing the US government and culture.
 In 1965, Cindy Adams co-wrote an autobiography of Indonesian president Sukarno, about whom she wrote another book in 1967 after he was overthrown.